 We believe that students will achieve best when their individual strengths, talents and needs are recognised.

-Academy Class (Years 8-10 for students with aptitude in Mathematics and Science)
+- STEM Academy (Years 7-10 for students with aptitude in Mathematics, Science and Technology)

 Students with learning needs are catered for in a number ways such as one to one tutoring, ability level grouping, homework club as well as teacher aide assistance in the classroom.